 This is more aimed at what to pack for Southeast Asia for females.
 To help you work out what not to pack for Southeast Asia, one thing to think about is not taking clingy, tight clothes!

 You need to imagine just how hot and humid it gets in South East Asia.
 The majority of the time you will be sweating during the day and night so take lightweight, floaty clothes only.
 Do not pack jeans (although denim shorts are ok and actually a good idea) or dresses and tops etc with lots of layers.

 Even gym pants and Spanx Leggings can be hot and uncomfortable so if you pack them be sure to pack 3/4 length or gym shorts.

 Not only will these clothes be more comfortable but they’ll weigh less and take up less room in your bag because minimalist packing for Southeast Asia is best!

-Khao San Road is the best market in Bangkok for backpackers and perfect place to shop.
-In fact, all of the Islands, Cities and Towns in Southeast Asia are full of markets catering for backpackers with clothing in the right material for South East Asia Travel and weather!
+Khao San Road is the best market in Bangkok for backpackers and the perfect place to shop.
+In fact, all of the Islands, Cities and Towns in Southeast Asia are full of markets catering for backpackers with clothing in the right material for South-East Asia Travel and weather!

 If you need a wheeled case for certain reasons or are really against a backpack, rather than a hard suitcase get a Rolling Rucksack which will be easier to travel with and carry when you need to.